Sandal and Agbrigg railway station

 Sandal and Agbrigg railway station serves the Wakefield suburbs of Sandal and Agbrigg in West Yorkshire, England.
-It lies on the Wakefield Line and is operated by Northern.
+It lies on the Wakefield Line and is operated by Northern Trains.

 History

 The station was opened in February 1866 as 'Sandal' and was on the West Riding and Grimsby Joint Railway which linked Wakefield with Doncaster.
 Approximately 1.3 miles south east of Sandal railway station in the village of Walton on the North Midland Railway line was another station called Sandal and Walton.
 Just south of the station there was a spur which linked the WR&GR line with the NMR line which crossed over Oakenshaw Lane.
 In 1923, the line became part of the London and North Eastern Railway before being absorbed into British Rail after nationalisation.

 It was closed to passengers on 4 November 1957, but the route remained open.

 The station was then reopened at the same site and renamed Sandal and Agbrigg on 30 November 1987 by the West Yorkshire Passenger Transport Executive, one of several closed stations in the West Yorkshire area to be reopened during the mid/late eighties and early nineties (other examples included Frizinghall, Outwood & Steeton and Silsden).